1. The bicentennial of the War of 1812 is a much bigger deal in Canada than in the United States.

 5. During the war, New Englanders considered seceding from the United States.

 The concepts of states’ rights, nullification and secession so associated with the South were actually first voiced by the North during the War of 1812.
-New England fiercely opposed “Mr. Madison’s War” from the very start, and the region suffocated under British naval blockades.
+New England fiercely opposed “Mr. Madison’s War” (referring to President James Madison) from the very start, and the region suffocated under British naval blockades.
 By 1814, the starving citizens of Nantucket pledged neutrality, the Massachusetts governor sent a secret emissary to negotiate a separate peace with the British and some New Englanders even advocated secession.
 In the final weeks of 1814, 26 delegates from across New England meeting behind closed doors at the Hartford Convention ultimately decided not to call for secession, but they heartily endorsed states’ rights and nullification.

 Throughout the war, British and American forces were equal-opportunity arsonists.
 More than a year before British forces incinerated their national capital, American forces in 1813 sacked York (present-day Toronto), the capital of Upper Canada.
 After an ammunition explosion at a garrison killed 300 Americans, irate U.S. forces responded by burning York’s provincial parliament and other public buildings.
 A British imperial lion looted by the Americans is still possessed by the U.S. Naval Academy.